 Congress has recognized the importance of making sure that a military servicemember’s financial standing isn’t worsened by a commitment to service.
 The federal Servicemembers Civil Relief Act (SCRA) provides protections against the above scenarios and many more during service and, in some cases, for up to a year afterward.

 The SCRA provides legal relief to military personnel who are in danger of foreclosure.

 Protections if you took out the loan before going on active duty.
 A lender may not foreclose on, seize, or sell the home of a military servicemember while on active duty or up to one year thereafter unless the foreclosure is pursuant to a court order or the servicemember signs a waiver.
 To be eligible for this protection, you must have taken out the mortgage before you began military service.
 (50 U.S.C.
 App. § 533).
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage Before Active Duty.)

-Protections if you took out the loan after going on active duty.
-If you took out your mortgage after going on active duty, a court generally can’t enter a default judgment against you in a foreclosure action while you’re on active duty.
+Protection against default judgments.
+A court generally can’t enter a default judgment against you in a foreclosure action while you’re on active duty.
 (50 U.S.C.
 App. § 521).
 (A default judgment happens if you don’t respond a lawsuit.)
 This protection can come into play if you’re facing a judicial foreclosure.
 (To learn more, see Foreclosure Protections & the Military: When a Servicemember Gets a Mortgage After Active Duty.)